Duration: 1 hr 15 mins - 1 hr 45 mins round trip.

 Walking along the shoreline you'll see the mudflats on your right.
 Keep your eyes peeled for a large corner that features a steep drop, partially exposed timbers and a bench.
 Mark Harrison-Jones, Countryside Ranger said: 'This area is the best place to spot the Kingfisher in the winter months.'

 Eventually you will come to another bend that features a bench and a narrow pathway into the woodland.
-You can either continue along the shoreline which will take you to Universal Marina, or you can take the wooded path and head to Wendlehome Nature Reserve.
-It's an additional half mile loop through pleasant meadowland.
+You can either continue along the shoreline which will take you to Universal Marina, or you can take the wooded path and head towards Wendleholme Nature Reserve.
+It's an additional half mile loop with a narrow gravel path and a small bridge.

-When you start your walk, you'll park at River Hamble car park on Passage Lane, Warsash.
-It's free to park and has toilets.
+When you start your walk, you'll park at River Hamble car park on Passage Lane, Warsash, which has toilets.
 It's worth mentioning that the only other toilets on the walk are at Universal Marina!
+Car park charges apply in the River Hamble car park.

 To find out more about the wrecks, visit: www.hwtma.org.uk